Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 Related:
 # Processes

-Advised proposal process:
+Integrated Proposal process:
-- Call for participation on a community platform (or direct mail where capacity permits)
+- Call for participation occurs on a community platform of some variety
-- Interested parties respond to the call and session date and location is set (callers decision)
+- Interested parties respond to the call setting a session date and location (callers discretion)
 - Public sense making session then occurs via community platform (e.g. Discord or Twitter Space)
 - Interested parties that find connection should start a proposal discussion and optionally create a presentation
-- The off chain presentation serves to rally support for the
+- The off chain presentation serves to drive discussion on the commonwealth forum
--
+- Proposal is then put to the on chain vote